 3. The slabs are consistent and flawless

-4. Can to be made to order in any size and shape
+4. Can be made to order in any size and shape

 5. Resists stains and is resistant to acid and heat